Stability and Sensitivity Analysis of Relative Temporal-Difference Learning: Extended Version: Introduction

-\wham{Relative TD methods}
+\subsection{Relative TD methods}

-The expression \eqref{e:SigmaPRopt} tells us that we can expect slow convergence when the condition number of $\barA$ is large.
-It is pointed out in \cite{devmey17b,devmey22} that in the case of tablular Q-learning, the matrix $\barA$ is Hurwitz but has an eigenvalue that tends to zero as the discount factor tends to unity.
+The expressions \eqref{e:SigmaPRopt} and \eqref{e:biasformula} tell us that we can expect slow convergence when the condition number of $\barA$ is large.
+It is pointed out in \cite{devmey17b,devmey22} that in the case of tabular Q-learning, the matrix $\barA$ is Hurwitz but has an eigenvalue that tends to zero as the discount factor tends to unity.
 Relative Q-learning was introduced in \cite{devmey22} to address this numerical instability and reduce the asymptotic covariance.
+Moreover, theory from \cite{devmey22} implies that the greedy policy obtained from relative Q-learning is optimal in the tabular setting.

 A relative TD or Q-learning algorithm is defined by a recursion of the form \eqref{e:Qlambda} with a slight modification of the temporal difference sequence,